A Modular Approach to Unclonable Cryptography: Introduction

 \section{Introduction}

 Unclonable cryptography leverages the no-cloning principle of quantum mechanics~\cite{WZ82,Dieks82} to build many novel cryptographic notions that are otherwise impossible to achieve classically.
 This has been an active area of interest since the 1980s~\cite{Wiesner83}.
 In the past few years, researchers have investigated a dizzying variety of unclonable primitives such as quantum money~\cite{AC12,Zha17,Shm22,LMZ23} and its variants~\cite{RS19,BS20,RZ21}, quantum one-time programs~\cite{BGS13}, copy-protection~\cite{Aar09,CLLZ21}, tokenized signatures~\cite{BDS16,CLLZ21}, unclonable encryption~\cite{Got02,BL20} and its variants~\cite{KN23}, secure software leasing~\cite{AL20}, single-decryptor encryption~\cite{GZ20,CLLZ21}, and many more~\cite{BKL23,GMR23,JK23}.
-However, establishing the feasibility of unclonable primitives has been quite challenging.
+Establishing the feasibility of unclonable primitives has been quite challenging.
 The adversarial structure considered in the unclonability setting (i.e., spatially separated and entangled) is quite different from what we typically encounter in the traditional cryptographic setting.
 This makes it difficult to leverage traditional classical techniques, commonly used in cryptographic proofs, to argue the security of unclonable primitives.
+As a result, there are two major gaping holes in the area. \begin{itemize} \item \underline{\textsc{Unsolved Foundational Questions}}: Despite the explosion of results in the past few years, many fundamental questions in this area remain to be solved.
+One particular research direction relevant to our work is the design of quantum copy-protection schemes.
+Quantum copy-protection, first invented by~\cite{Aar05}, is arguably one of the most fundamental primitives of unclonable cryptography besides quantum money.

-In some unclonable primitives (for example, unclonable encryption~\cite{BL20}) the secret key is revealed at a later stage to the adversary which presents another challenge in the usage of cryptographic tools to build these unclonable primitives.
-As a consequence, proofs in the area of unclonable cryptography tend to be complex and use sophisticated tools, making the literature less accessible to the broader research community.
-Moreover, there are still many important open problems in the area that are yet to be resolved.
-One such open problem (mentioned in~\cite{BL20,AKLLZ22}) is the feasibility of unclonable encryption in the plain model.
-Another open problem (mentioned in~\cite{ALLZZ20}) is identifying the classes of functionalities that can be copy-protected.
+\item \underline{\textsc{Lack of Abstractions}}: Due to the lack of good abstractions, proofs in the area of unclonable cryptography tend to be complex and use sophisticated tools, making the literature less accessible to the broader research community.
+This makes not only verification of proofs difficult but also makes it harder to use the techniques to obtain new feasibility results. \end{itemize}